 There is nothing quite like the smell of apple crumble filling a home after baking.
-It creates a soothing, warming and cozy feeling.
+It creates a soothing, warming and cosy feeling.
 I think it’s definitely one of the best desserts out there.
 It reminds me of old times, a rustic country environment and the simplicity of life.

 This dish was actually the first recipe my husband and I tackled before we knew much more about creating recipes.
 We served it to our friends one late October night while we were hanging out on our terrace and they really liked it.
 Their praise was an encouragement for me to get deeper into creating my own recipes.

 My apple crumble is made of sweet apples, gluten free oats, almonds and walnuts.
 I sweeten it with medjool dates and add vanilla and cinnamon to create a nice aroma.

 Serve warm apple crumble with some cold vegan vanilla ice cream to give it a contrast.